 What to do

 Press the “7 parts” button.
 Do you see a hint of the cross?
-Try the ‘+’/‘–’ buttons to find out just when the cross appears.
+Try the stepper buttons above to find out just when the cross appears.
 Change between star and square by pressing the lowest button.
 The square shows the effect of Vasarely’s “Arcturus II”.

-When you have switched to the star figure, the light X will change to a large ‘+’ symbol.
+When you have switched to the star figure, the seeming light X will change to an eually illusuory large ‘+’ symbol.
 But at the indented edges of the star you can now see an ‘X’ with inverted polarity.

-You can play with various colours and also invert the figure: the smaller elements now become darker, and consequently the illusory ‘X’ becomes dark.
+You can play with various colours and also invert all color values: the smaller elements now become darker, and consequently the illusory ‘X’ becomes dark.

 The pyramid illusion (also called the Vasarely illusion) is a striking perceptual effect related to all phenomena involving lateral inhibition, e.g., the Mach Band or the Craik–O'Brien–Cornsweet illusion.
 It has been incorporated into many Op Art paintings such as Arcturus II by Victor Vasarely (on the right).
 The effect occurs when concentric squares (or other geometrical figures like the star) of decreasing size and luminance are stacked on top of another.